ben-gooding-sky/pomo-electron/README.md

 # Pomo 🍅
 Simple Pomodoro timer

-Mainly building as a learning exercise to use [fp-ts](https://gcanti.github.io/fp-ts/)

 Also turning off all electron safety settings so use at own risk.

 ## Usage